h3rmanj/changesets-triggers/README.md

 `v7.0.0` will create tag with release in `git-cli` mode, to verify providing `target_commitish` doesn't cause any weird side-effects when tag already exists.

 `v8.0.0` will create a tag with release in `github-api` mode.

+## Tags fixes

+`v9.0.0` `createGithubRelease: false` should create a tag, but not a release.

+`v10.0.0` will pretend to push a tag, this should not fail, and a tag will be created implicitly through release api.